mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 - You can use your own **AMI**.

     !!! warning "Requirements for custom AMI"
         To use a custom AMI, make sure the AMI is based on an Amazon Linux-2 ECS optimized image that meets the Batch requirements.
-To learn more about approved versions of the Amazon ECS optimized AMI, visit [this link](https://docs.aws.amazon.com/batch/latest/userguide/compute_resource_AMIs.html#batch-ami-spec)
+When a custom AMI is specified here, the AWS-recommended AMI selection from step 14 (Enable GPUs) is ignored.
+To learn more about approved versions of the Amazon ECS optimized AMI, see [this AWS guide](https://docs.aws.amazon.com/batch/latest/userguide/compute_resource_AMIs.html#batch-ami-spec)

 - If you need to debug the EC2 instance provisioned by AWS Batch, specify a **Key pair** to login to the instance via SSH.